-- viii.
-Whether the requestor of the waiver has made good faith efforts to subcontract with qualified and available M/WBEs; - ix.
-Whether subcontracting would be inappropriate and/or not provide a "commercially useful function" under the scope of the contract; and - x.
-Whether there are no certified M/WBE firms that are qualified and available to provide the goods or services required.
+- 8. Whether the requestor of the waiver has made good faith efforts to subcontract with qualified and available MBE/WBEs; - 9.
+Whether subcontracting would be inappropriate and/or not provide a "commercially useful function" under the scope of the contract; and - 10.
+Whether there are no certified MBE/WBE firms that are qualified and available to provide the goods or services required.

-In the absence of a waiver granted by the SDOP, failure of a prime contractor to commit as required in the solicitation to satisfying the M/WBE subcontracting goal, shall render its response non-responsive.
-Provided, however, that on any prime contract valued under \$10 million, if the prime contractor is a certified M/WBE firm, then the prime contractor is allowed to self-perform up to the entire M/WBE subcontracting goal amount with its own forces.
-To the extent that the certified M/WBE prime contractor does not self-perform a portion of the M/WBE subcontracting goal, it shall be responsible for complying with all other requirements of this API for that portion of work that is subcontracted.
-This self-performance option for certified M/WBE prime contractors may be suspended at the discretion of the Coordinator of the SDOP or designee in the event it determines that the adverse cumulative effect of the use of this self-performance option upon subcontractor opportunities is too great.
+In the absence of a waiver granted by the SDOP, failure of a prime contractor to commit as required in the competitive solicitation to satisfying the MBE/WBE subcontracting goal, shall render its response non-responsive.
+Provided, however, that on any prime contract valued under \$10 million, if the prime contractor is a certified MBE/WBE firm, then the prime contractor is allowed to self-perform up to the entire MBE/WBE subcontracting goal amount with its own forces.
+To the extent that the certified MBE/WBE prime contractor does not selfperform a portion of the MBE/WBE subcontracting goal, it shall be responsible for complying with all other requirements of this API for that portion of work that is subcontracted.
+This selfperformance option for certified MBE/WBEs prime contractors may be suspended at the discretion of the Office, EDDC or designee in the event it determines that the adverse cumulative effect of the use of this self-performance option upon subcontractor opportunities is too great.

-In the absence of a waiver granted by the SDOP, or the self-performance of a portion or all of the M/WBE subcontracting goal by a certified M/WBE prime contractor, the failure of a prime contractor to attain a subcontracting goal for M/WBE participation in the performance of its contract or otherwise comply with the provisions of this API shall be considered a material breach of contract, grounds for termination of that contract with the SBBC and shall be subject to any penalties and sanctions available under the terms of the SDOP policy, its contract with the SBBC, or by law.
+In the absence of a waiver granted by the SDOP, or the selfperformance of a portion or all of the MBE/WBE subcontracting goal by a certified MBE/WBE prime contractor, the failure of a prime contractor to attain a subcontracting goal for MBE/WBE participation in the performance of its contract or otherwise comply with the provisions of this API shall be considered a material breach of contract, grounds for termination of that contract with SBBC and shall be subject to any penalties and sanctions available under the terms of the SDOP policy, its contract with the SBBC, or by law.

-With the exception of certified M/WBE prime contractors that are self-performing a portion or all of a subcontracting goal, in the absence of a waiver granted by the SDOP, failure of a prime contractor to attain a subcontracting goal for M/WBE participation in the performance of its contract shall be considered a material breach of contract, shall be grounds for termination of that contract with the SBBC, and shall be subject to any penalties and sanctions available under the terms of the SDOP policy, the terms of its contract with the SBBC, or by law.

-A prime contractor is required to notify and obtain prior written approval from the SDOP in advance of any reduction in subcontract scope, unless such reduction in scope is the direct and immediate result of a School District-mandated change order or contract amendment, or the SBBC has mandated the de-certification, suspension, graduation, or termination of a designated M/WBE subcontractor.
-However, under such circumstances, the prime contractor shall undertake good faith efforts to replace the decertified, suspended, graduated, or terminated M/WBE subcontractor(s) with one (1) or more other certified M/WBE subcontractor(s) and shall submit a waiver request to the SDOP in the event such good faith efforts are unsuccessful.
+With the exception of certified MBE/WBE prime contractors that are self-performing a portion or all of a subcontracting goal, in the absence of a waiver granted by the SDOP, failure of a prime contractor to attain a subcontracting goal for MBE/WBE participation in the performance of its contract shall be considered a material breach of contract, shall be grounds for termination of that contract with SBBC, and shall be subject to any penalties and sanctions available under the terms of the SDOP policy, the terms of its contract with SBBC, or by law.
+A prime contractor is required to notify and obtain prior written approval from the SDOP in advance of any reduction in subcontract scope, unless such reduction in scope is the direct and immediate result of a School District-mandated change order or contract amendment, or the SBBC has mandated the de-certification, suspension, graduation, or termination of a designated MBE/WBE subcontractor.
+However, under such circumstances, the prime contractor shall undertake good faith efforts to replace the de- certified, suspended, graduated, or terminated MBE/WBE subcontractor(s) with one (1) or more other certified MBE/WBE subcontractor(s) and shall submit a waiver request to the SDOP in the event such good faith efforts are unsuccessful.